 A little academic background: After high school at Yeshivat Chafetz Chaim (Talmudical Academy) in Baltimore, I went on to obtain my BA from Yeshiva University and my Master's and Doctorate from Rutgers University.
 I returned to Baltimore to join the psychology faculty of Towson State University for 10 years and then moved to Los Angeles to do some clinical work, eventually turning to combining psychology with Jewish education.
 Being inspired by the developmental work of Prof. Lawrence Kohlberg at Harvard on moral education, I co-founded an experimental Jewish High School (Shalhevet) in Los Angeles, which, following Kohlberg's model of a Just Community, stressed democratic and ethical principles throughout the school experience.

 From there my wife and I travelled to Israel, where, as a Senior Educator, I did research for the Lookstein Center at Bar Ilan University, culminating in a five-year, innovative Jewish curriculum project at Moriah College in Sydney, Australia.

 After a couple of years as a visiting professor of education at York University in Toronto (training teachers for Jewish schools), we moved to Israel and settled in Jerusalem, with children and grandchildren.

-Having published books entitled Kashrut, Tefillin and Tzitzit: Studies in the Purpose and Meaning of Symbolic Mitzvot and Finding Meaning in the Sabbath, High Holy Days and Festivals: Biblical text-study inspired by the writings of Rabbi Samson Raphael Hirsch inspired by the commentaries of Rabbi Samson Raphael Hirsch (revised and re-issued in 2014), I now have published five volumes of Studies on the Weekly Torah Reading, inspired by the writings of Rabbi Samson Raphael Hirsch's approach to Jewish life and the meaningfulness of Jewish practice.
+Having previously published books entitled Kashrut, Tefillin and Tzitzit: Studies in the Purpose and Meaning of Symbolic Mitzvot and Finding Meaning in the Sabbath, High Holy Days and Festivals: Biblical text-study inspired by the writings of Rabbi Samson Raphael Hirsch (revised and re-issued in 2014), I now have published five volumes of Studies on the Weekly Torah Reading, inspired by the writings of Rabbi Samson Raphael Hirsch